 Getting the smile you once had or have always wanted often requires having pre-prosthetic surgery as the first step.
 Addiction can leave a lasting impact for other people to see.
 This is often most noticed when you smile because some or all your teeth may have become rotted or have fallen out altogether.
 You do not have to live with dental damage due to addiction.
-Lovett Dental’s oral surgeons located in Katy, Texas, have completed rigorous surgical training and are here to help you.
+Lovett Dental Katy’s oral surgeons have completed rigorous surgical training and are here to help you.

 What Is Pre-Prosthetic Surgery?

 One or more pre-prosthetic operations are often required as part of maxillofacial surgery.
 Whereas maxillofacial surgery involves aesthetic aspects of the mouth, pre-prosthetic operations will allow for surgical modification of areas of the mouth.
 You can have a lasting and comfortable dental procedure moving forward by completing the recommended pre-prosthetic operation first.

 It is important to remember that pre-prosthetic operations are often required for a wide range of people — not just those in recovery.
 You may need one or more pre-prosthetic operations, and that is nothing to feel ashamed of.
 Standard procedures on many people will often require a pre-prosthetic operation.
 These procedures include wisdom teeth removal, bone grafting, and dental implant procedures.